 Randy Hughes joined Carmichael Lynch as a senior art director in 2000.
 He quickly rose through the creative ranks with award-winning work for clients across the agency’s roster, earning top national and international honors for breakthrough campaigns on behalf of American Standard, Porsche, Gibson Guitars and many others.

 Hughes is the originator of the Subaru Love campaign, which has not only been universally lauded for its creativity, but has served as a catalyst for the car brand’s recent record sales growth.

 Since 2007, when Hughes created the first, emotionally driven work for then-new client Subaru of America, the brand has surged past eleven other automakers on the list of America’s best selling cars.
 Left in the dust have been big names like Cadillac, BMW and Volkswagen.

 TIME Magazine named “Baby Driver,” created by Hughes, as one of its top ten commercials of 2010.
 Featuring a father and his two real-life daughters, the Subaru spot has been publicly recognized by U.S. Secretary of Transportation Ray LaHood, who has called on other manufacturers to emulate its heartfelt safety message.

-As Marketing and Communications Director for Carmichael Lynch, Ellie Taylor oversees all external and internal brand communication platforms and is tasked with growing the agency’s marketing efforts while achieving recognition for our work, our agency, and our people.
+Ellie oversees all external and internal brand communication platforms and is tasked with growing the agency’s marketing efforts while achieving recognition for our work, our agency and our people.

-Ellie brings more than fifteen years of communications, marketing and account leadership expertise to the Carmichael Lynch brand, with time spent both on the agency and client sides of the business.
+Ellie brings nearly 20 years of communications, marketing and account leadership expertise to the Carmichael Lynch brand, with time spent both on the agency and client sides of the business.

 Phone: (+1) 612-334-6012